nubakeneman/pdsnd_github/README.md

 new york city.csv

 ### Credits
-credits to uncle google and Udacity team!
+credits to my girlfriend (for inspiration), uncle Google and Udacity team for content and requirements!!